sanskrit/raw_etexts_english/blogs/manasataramgini/2010-06-10_turtle-origins-a-flawed-return-to-the-parareptile-theory-by-the-morphologists.md

 +++
-title = "Turtle origins: A flawed return to the parareptile theory by thexa0morphologists"
+title = "Turtle origins: A flawed return to the parareptile theory by the morphologists"

 +++
 We have repeatedly discussed on these pages how molecular phylogenies